thescouser89/snippets/java/java_notes.md

   lifetime.
 In a language like C++, you must determine programmatically when to destroy the object.

-* Where storage lives
+## Where storage lives
+Registers
-- Registers - fastest storage
+: fastest storage

+Stack
-- Stack     - lives in general random-access memory area, but has direct support from the processor via its stack pointer.
+: lives in general random-access memory area, but has direct support from the processor via its stack pointer.
 The stack pointer is moved down to create new memory and moved up to release that memory.

-              The Java system must know, while it is creating the program, the exact lifetime of all the items that are stored on the stack.
-This constraint places limits on the flexibility of your programs, so while some Java storage exists on the stack - in particular, object references - Java objects themselves are not placed on the stack.
+  Java objects themselves are not placed on the stack.

 - Heap      - General-purpose pool of memory where all Java objects live.
 Unlike the stack, the compiler does not need to know how long that